songtianyi/landscape-of-programming/README.md

 ### Contribution guidelines

-* There are many technique items in each level, each item should have a best intro/def resource link. ex. [`C`](https://en.wikipedia.org/wiki/C_programming_language) , modify the link if you have better one.
+* There are many technique items in each level, each item should have appropriate intro/def resource link. ex. [`C`](https://en.wikipedia.org/wiki/C_programming_language) .
+Modify the link if you have better one.